On-line Masters in Computer Science:

 4. Must I take the TOEFL?

-All applicants coming from countries in which English is not the official language, and who do not have an undergraduate degree from a country in which the official language is English (Canada, U.K., Australia, USA, New Zealand, etc.) must take the TOEFL and earn at least a 550 (for on-line degree admissions).
-The TOEFL may be waived for applicants who have been living in the USA for some time.
+All applicants coming from countries in which English is not the official language, and who do not have an undergraduate degree from a country in which the official language is English (Canada, U.K., Australia, USA, New Zealand, etc.) must take the TOEFL or IELTS and earn at least a 92 on the internet-base exam or a minimum of 6.5 on the IELTS.
+The TOEFL may be waived for applicants who have been living in the USA for at least three years if they request a waiver.
 Please contact us for details.

 About My Background